 The Kincaid Shelter exhibit is based on the work of Glen Evans, Thomas N. Campbell, Michael B. Collins, Gene Mear, Melissa C. Winans and Thomas R. Hester.
-TBH Co-Editor Susan Dial created the exhibit and wrote most of the sections, examining many of the old collections to present new data.
+TBH Co-Editor Susan Dial created the exhibit and wrote most of the sections, examining many of the old collections and records to present new data and previously unpublished imagery.
 She also wrote the Time Travel student activity.
 Education editor Carol Schlenk wrote the teachers curricula and "Meet the Critters" student activity.
 Webmaster Meg Kemp created image collages and exhibits and executed the web programming, including interactive student activities.
 Aaron Norment and Monica Trejo photographed the artifacts from the TARL Collections.
 Dee Ann Story, Director Emeritus of TARL, and Ernest Lundelius, Director Emeritus of the UT-Austin Vertebrate Paleontology Laboratory, served as reviewers and provided helpful comments, as did Collins, Evans, Mear, Hester, and Winans.
 The main page illustration was painted by Charles Shaw.

 Work on the Kincaid exhibit was supported by grants from the National Endowment for the Humanities* and the Texas Preservation Trust Fund (Texas Historical Commission).
 Additional funding was provided by XTO Energy of Fort Worth, the Texas Archeological Society, and the Council of Texas Archeologists.

 A special fund benefitting the Kincaid Shelter project on TBH was created to honor the memory of David Russell Mear, son of Gene and Tonie Mear, who died suddenly in April 2005.
 Many individuals, including Mear's family, friends, and Utopia area residents have contributed to this lasting tribute.